 The ankle brachial index measures blood pressure in the legs and compares it to the blood pressure in the arms.
 It can predict the severity of arterial disease in the legs.

 Computed Tomography Angiography (CTA) can take pictures of a patient's blood vessels in a non-invasive way.
 In a CTA, X-rays are passed through part of the patient's body from several different angles while a dye is injected into the blood stream.
 Computers assemble the information into both two-dimensional and three-dimensional pictures.
 The procedure can detect narrowing, blockage or dilation of a blood vessel (aneurysm).

 Pulse volume recording

-Pulse volume recording, also known as plethysmography, is a painless, noninvasive test that measures blood flow within the arteries to help locate blockages.
+Pulse volume recording, also known as plethysmography, is a painless, non-invasive test that measures blood flow within the arteries in order to help locate blockages.
 Pulse volume recording usually is performed on the arms and legs.
 It is done by placing three or four blood pressure cuffs on the area to be examined.
 These cuffs are connected to a pulse volume recorder, and each pulse appears as a waveform on a chart.
 The shape of these waveforms helps the physician diagnose possible blockages.
-These measurements are compared with each other, or in some cases, measurements taken before and after exercise will be compared.
+These measurements are compared to each other, or in some cases, measurements taken before and after exercise will be compared.